-Rave Restaurant Group, Inc., through its subsidiaries (collectively, the "Company" or "we," "us" or "our"), franchises pizza buffet ("Buffet Units"), delivery/carry-out("Delco Units") and express ("Express Units") restaurants under the trademark "Pizza Inn" and franchises fast casual pizza restaurants ("Pie Five Units") under the trademarks "Pie Five Pizza Company" or "Pie Five".
+Rave Restaurant Group, Inc., through its subsidiaries (collectively, the "Company" or "we," "us" or "our"), franchises pizza buffet ("Buffet Units"), delivery/carry-out ("Delco Units"), express restaurants ("Express Units") and ghost kitchens ("Pizza Inn Ghost Kitchen Units") under the trademark "Pizza Inn" and franchises fast casual pizza restaurants ("Pie Five Units") and ghost kitchens ("Pie Five Ghost Kitchen Units") under the trademarks "Pie Five Pizza Company" or "Pie Five".
 The Company also licenses Pizza Inn Express, or PIE, kiosks ("PIE Units") under the trademark "Pizza Inn".
-We facilitate food, equipment, and supply distribution to our domestic and international system of restaurants through agreements with third party distributors.
+We facilitate food, equipment, and supply distribution to our domestic and international system of restaurants through agreements with third-party distributors.
 The accompanying condensed consolidated financial statements of Rave Restaurant Group, Inc. have been prepared without audit pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
 Certain information and footnote disclosures normally included in the financial statements have been omitted pursuant to such rules and regulations.
-The unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended June 25, 2023.
+The unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2024.